Bovidae: In human culture

+Domestication

 The domestication of bovids has contributed to shifting the dependence of human beings from hunting and gathering to agriculture.
-The Bovidae includes three of the six large domesticated herbivores whose use has spread outside their original ranges, namely cattle, sheep, and goats; all are from Eurasia, and are now found across the world.
-The other three species are the horse, donkey, and pig.
-Other large bovids that have been domesticated but which remain within the ranges of their wild ancestors are the domestic buffalo (from the wild water buffalo), domestic yak (from the wild yak), zebu (from the Indian aurochs), gayal (from the gaur) and Bali cattle (from the banteng).
+The Bovidae includes three domesticated species whose use has spread around the world: cattle, sheep, and goats; all are from Eurasia.
+Other large bovids that have been domesticated but which have less ubiquitous distributions include the domestic buffalo (from the wild water buffalo), domestic yak (from the wild yak), zebu (from the Indian aurochs), gayal (from the gaur) and Bali cattle (from the banteng).
 Some antelopes have been domesticated including the oryxes, addax, elands and the extinct bubal hartebeest.
 In Ancient Egypt oryxes, addaxes and bubal hartebeests are depicted in carved walls.

 The earliest evidence of cattle domestication is from 8000 BC, suggesting that the process began in Cyprus and the Euphrates basin.

 Animal products

 Dairy products such as milk, butter, ghee, yoghurt, buttermilk and cheese are manufactured largely from domestic cattle, though the milk of sheep, goat, yak, and buffalo is also used in some parts of the world and for gourmet products.
 For example, buffalo milk is used to make mozzarella in Italy and gulab jamun dessert in India, while sheep milk is used to make blue Roquefort cheese in France.

 Beef is a food source high in zinc, selenium, phosphorus, iron, and B vitamins.
 Bison meat is lower in fat and cholesterol than beef, but has a higher protein content.

 Bovid leather is tough and durable, with the additional advantage that it can be made into leathers of varying thicknesses - from soft clothing leather to hard shoe leather.
 While goat and cattle leather have a wide variety of use, sheepskin is suited only for clothing purposes.
 Wool from Merino hoggets is the finest and most valuable.
 Merino wool is 3–5 in long and very soft.
 Coarse wools, being durable and resistant to pilling, are used for making tough garments and carpets.

 Bone meal is an important fertilizer rich in calcium, phosphorus, and nitrogen, effective in removing soil acidity.
 Bovid horns have been used as drinking vessels since antiquity.